xbeat/Machine-Learning/README.md

 Flexible software is crucial in today's dynamic environments.
 It adapts to changing requirements and user needs, ensuring longevity and relevance.
 This presentation explores various techniques and principles for creating flexible software using Python.

+## Automated Financial Data Analysis Workflow

+Introduction to Automated Account Analysis This presentation outlines a comprehensive workflow for analyzing financial accounts using artificial intelligence and Python.
+We'll start with uploading a balance sheet to an AI chatbot, then move through data extraction, formatting, and finally to in-depth analysis using custom Python code.

 ## Explaining L2 Regularization in Machine Learning with Python

 Introduction to L2 Regularization